evkx/evkx.github.io/content/models/renault/scenic/Scenic_E-Tech_electric_High_Range/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 91kWh and a net capacity of 87kWh, meaning you have a 4kWh buffer for protection.
-(4.4%).
+The electric vehicle features a high-capacity battery with a gross capacity of 91 kWh and a net usable capacity of 87 kWh, providing an 4 kWh buffer (3.6%) for battery protection.

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 625 to 622 km (388-387 mi), depending on car options.
-Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 13.9kWh/100km for the basic version and 14.0kWh/100km for the top trim version for the WLTP standard test.
-For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 625 to 622 km (388-387 miles), depending on the specific configuration and options, such as wheel size.
+Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+The vehicle's energy consumption is rated at 13.9 kWh/100 km for the base model and 14.0 kWh/100 km for the top-tier model under the WLTP test cycle.
+For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 130kW.
-A full charge from 0 - 100% would take 63 minutes, while a more common scenario of 10-80% would take 34 minutes.
+The vehicle supports fast DC charging with a maximum power of 130 kW.
+Charging from 0% to 100% takes approximately 63 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 107 kW.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 59%, resulting in an actual charge speed, including time loss, of 98kW.
 Each charge session would take 28 minutes and 18 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 9 hours and 48 minutes.
 This trip will require three charge session(s) charging from 6% to 61%.
 The total time lost for charging up the battery will be 88 minutes.